What are the duties of the seller’s broker when I request to visit the property?

 Got more questions?

-The information centre Info OACIQ is the first place to contact with any question related to real estate or mortgage brokerage.
+Info OACIQ is the first place to contact with any question related to real estate.
 Its information agents put their knowledge at the service of the protection of the public.
 Do not hesitate to contact them!

 For more information